-Consult with Our Experienced Long Beach Same-Sex Divorce Attorney
+Consult with Our Experienced Long Beach Same-Sex Divorce Lawyer

 As shown above, you may be facing issues in your divorce that are unique to same-sex marriages.
-When contemplating such a divorce, we highly recommend that you discuss the specifics of your situation with our attorney so that a legal strategy based on your circumstances can be devised.
+When contemplating such a same sex divorce in California, we highly recommend that you discuss the specifics of your situation with our attorney so that a legal strategy based on your circumstances can be devised.
 Our firm is well-versed in the applicable laws, recent precedents, how to prepare cases for negotiation or litigation, and how to strongly advocate on your behalf.